Skip to main content

 • LOW RF POWER LEVEL:

 • Procedure: press Set REF under normal conditions.
-Then define the % of loss that triggers the alarm.
+Then define the % loss that triggers the alarm.

 • Does not affect transmission.